amanica/Maven-Exercises/README.md

  * `**/*TestCase.java`

-Junit 3 is the default included in the project dependencies when you use an archetype to generate a Maven project, but it's ancient and version 4's syntax is much more concise - let's upgrade our project to the latest version of JUnit (`junit:4.12`).
+Junit 3 is the default included in the project dependencies when you use an archetype to generate a Maven project, but it's ancient and version 4's syntax is much more concise - let's upgrade our project to the latest version of JUnit 4 (`junit:4.13`) since upgrading to JUnit 5 is a bit more involved.

 Make the following changes to the test file `AppTest.java`:
  * Remove all import statements.